mehi-shokri/deside/README.md

 In conclusion the results clearly show that information about the keyboard keystrokes indeed leaks on the power grid and can be remotely detected.

+Other potential uses for this software might be:
+- PCB/IC micro probing
+- OTA data leakage analysis
+- General Tempest

 <a name="filters"></a>